Why Write a Book?

 Some books are merely big lists.
 For instance, Upgrade Your Life by Lifehacker’s Gina Trapani has 116 hacks or tips for being more productive in your life.
 What are the 116 tips, tricks, suggestions and applications of your big idea?
 To write a book based on a super big list, start collecting ideas.
 You might first publish 20 ideas in an ebook.
 Then add 20 more… Then your final book can be the ultimate collection of your ebooks.

-If you want to write a book and don’t want to write at all, then you could hire someone else to write it.
+If you want to write a book but don’t want to write at all, then you could hire someone else to write it.
 This is called ‘ghostwriting’.
+This method is often used by celebrities who have a story to sell but don’t want to or don’t think they can write it clearly and well.
+Essentially, the ghostwriter interviews the celebrity and turns their spoken words into written words.

 11 Create a Questionnaire

-Dale Beaumont wrote a series of best selling books called the ‘Secrets Exposed Series’.
+Dale Beaumont wrote a series of best-selling books called the ‘Secrets Exposed Series’.
 He didn’t write a word in them.
 Instead, he very cleverly created a list of questions and asked others to write down the answers.
 Even smarter, he was able to turn this into a publishing model where the writers paid to be in the book.
+He finished up with 18 books that sold over 280,000 copies.
+Even better, the authors of the chapters that completed his Q&A books, bought 1000 books from Dale and then organised to distribute and sell their own copies.
+This virtually guaranteed the success of the project.

 13 Write a Story